macstringer/old-macstringer/quotes.markdown

 “One often meets his destiny on the road he takes to avoid it” - Master Oogway, Kung fu Panda

-"If you don't stick to your values when they are being tested, they aren't values: they're hobbies." - John Stewart
+"If you don't stick to your values when they are being tested, they aren't values: they're hobbies." - Jon Stewart